sodadata/docs/soda/quick-start-soda-core.md

 ## Connect Soda Core to a data source

-There are several other <a href="https://docs.soda.io/soda-core/get-started.html#install-the-soda-core-cli" target="_blank">install packages for Soda Core</a> that correspond to different data sources.
+There are several other [install packages for Soda Core]({% link soda-core/installation.md %}#install) that correspond to different data sources.
 This tutorial references a MacOS development environment with a PostgreSQL data source.

 1. In your local user home directory, create a new hidden folder in which you will store your `configuration.yml` file.
 This file will contain the connection details that Soda Core needs to access your data source.
 ```shell